MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments

 \section{Experimental Results}

 We present two sets of experiments: UAV (Section \ref{sec:uav-experiments}) and UGV (Section \ref{sec:ugv-experiments}).
 We first verify the 3D noise properties, flight hardware, and show altitude/roll/pitch constraints can be sufficiently \textit{locally} monitored on a UAV.
-Once this is verified, we confidently attach surrogate UAVs at different altitudes to UGVs -- this allows us to collect data more efficiently to evaluate our approach.
+Once this is verified, we attach surrogate UAVs at different altitudes to UGVs -- this allows us to efficiently collect large amounts of data to evaluate our approach.